pdjr-build/firmware-factory/modules/winint/hardware/1.0/README.md

 #### SENSOR_OVL
-This input should be high when the windlass is experiencing or about to experience an overload condition (for example, when the ground tackle is partially fouled.
+This input should be high when the windlass is experiencing or about to experience an overload condition (for example, when the ground tackle is partially fouled).
+This signal could come from a motor current sensor or some form of strain sensor monitoring the physical structure of the windlass installation.

 ### Relay outputs

 The module provides two zero-volt SPDT relay outputs for connection of UP and DOWN actuators.
-The relays are rated at 50VDC 2A and  CO, NO and NC contacts ares available.
+The relays are rated at 50VDC 2A and CO, NO and NC contacts are available through screw connection terminals.
-The NO contact is snubber protected against damage by inductive loads making the relays suitable for driving heavy duty relay coils and solenoids.
+The NO contact on each relay is snubber protected against damage by inductive loads making the relays suitable for driving heavy duty relay coils and solenoids.

 ### PCB switches

-The PCB has two DIL switch units CONFIG and INSTANCE.
+The PCB has two DIL switch modules CONFIG and INSTANCE.

 | Switch   | Pole | Description |
 |:---------|:----:|:------------|